Meet our 2025 Faculty

 During the summers, Dr. Manfredi serves on the faculty of the Just Chamber Music Festival in Fort Collins, Colorado and has served on the faculties of the Red Lodge Music Festival, the David Adler Center for the Arts Chamber Music Camp and as guest artist with the Cedar Valley Chamber Music Festival.

-In August 2015, Dr. Manfredi received her Doctor of Musical Arts from the University of North Texas under the direction of renowned pedagogue, Julia Bushkova, where she was awarded both a Teaching Fellowship and Teaching Assistantship.
+In August 2015, Dr. Manfredi received her Doctor of Musical Arts from the University of North Texas under the direction of Julia Bushkova, where she was awarded both a Teaching Fellowship and Teaching Assistantship.
 She earned her M.M. at Arizona State University and her B.M. from the University of Puget Sound.
 She also studied violin and viola in Vienna, Austria through the IES Music Program with Barbara Gorzynska and Matthius Maurer.

 Dr. Manfredi is originally from Billings, Montana and currently resides in Loveland, Colorado with her husband Matt, their daughter Louisa, and their son Jack.
 In addition to teaching and making music, she enjoys spending time outdoors and in the mountains with friends and family hiking, biking and running.